Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 ### Deletion procedure

-The `delete` function works exactly like mapping an input to an output, where the input is a special `Delete` type.
+The `rbxmk.delete` function works exactly like mapping an input to an output, where the input is a special `Delete` type.
 This type merges into other types by deleting content instead of adding to or replacing it.

 ## Reference